smarthomeshop/smarthomeshopio-docs/en/ultimatesensor/firmware.md

 After flashing:
 - A red LED should start blinking, indicating successful flashing
+- There should be a LED light going on solid or blinking on the Ethernet port.
 - Reassemble the device by carefully replacing the LD2450 sensor
 - Close the case, ensuring all click-connections are secure
 - Connect the device using an Ethernet cable to a network with DHCP enabled (avoid VLANs or firewall rules initially)